 The lead up to any celebration with fireworks, such as New Years Eve, Diwali and particular Bonfire Night, can be a very traumatic time for many dogs.
 The loud bangs and flashes created by fireworks can often be very frightening for them, making them stressed and unpredictable, potentially putting their safety at risk.

-Around 40 per cent of the UK's dogs are scared of fireworks.
+80 per cent of owners notice a change in their dogs behaviour during fireworks season and nearly half (48 per cent) say that their dogs are scared by them.
 If you know your dog is frightened by fireworks then you can help by planning ahead and taking steps to make your dog feel calm, safe and secure.

 Why do fireworks scare dogs?